FIWARE/tutorials.Context-Providers/README.md

 ### Reading Animal data

-The **farmer's context broker** data about animals on the farm has been preloaded onto the `farmer` tenant and a simple forwarding proxy set up on port `1027`.
-The farmer's data can be read as shown:
+Animals are not available on the default tenant, Data about animals on the farm has been preloaded into the **farmer's context broker**
+- for simplicitiy this is actually set up as the `farmer` tenant and a simple forwarding proxy set up on port `1027`.
+The farmer's data
+- can be read as shown:

 #### 1️⃣ Request: